STORM-IRIT/Radium-Engine/Docs/develWithRadium.md

     Total Test time (real) =   0.06 sec

 The standard output is not printed when using CTest.
-To debug a test, you might need to run it direcly.
+To debug a test, you might need to run it directly.
 Tests binaries are located in `CMAKE_BUILD_PATH/tests/`.

-Tests are automatically compiled and runned for Linux and MacOS CI, each time commits are pushed to Github.
+Tests are automatically compiled and ran for Linux and MacOS CI, each time commits are pushed to Github.
 See snippet from TravisCI configuration file `Radium-Engine/.travis`:

     script:
       - make -j 4